defuse/defuse.github.io/content/posts/making-zcash-light-wallets-faster-and-more-private.md

 when decryption succeeds, it provides the wallet with the corresponding \\(C^L\\) over a constant-bandwidth protocol.

-In each of the latter two cases, the wallet obtains and decrypts the \\(C^L\\) ciphertexts, then authenticates their contents by re-computing the note commitment and checking that the same commitment appears in the authenticated note commitment set at a position within the expected epoch.
+When using indexed or non-indexed detection, the wallet obtains and decrypts the
+\\(C^L\\) ciphertexts then authenticates their contents by re-computing the note commitment and checking that the same commitment appears in the authenticated note commitment set at a position within the expected epoch.

 ### Security Analysis